 9. Phuket, Thailand

 Peak tourist season in Phuket is winter time in the United States.
 The weather is cool and dry (for Thailand), making it the ideal time to get out on the crystal blue waters.
 The beaches in Phuket are everything you’d imagine in a tropical paradise.
-Want to visit Phuket with kids?
-Check out this post.
+Thinking of Phuket with kids?
+Don’t miss this Phuket itinerary.

 10. Dubai, United Arab Emirates

 Dubai is a city known to come with a large price tag.
-If you travel in winter you can expect to find substantial sales especially on high end goods.
-Visit in the winter to avoid the unbearable summer heat and if you tire of shopping and over the top architecture, try these day trips from Dubai.
+If you travel in winter you can expect to find substantial sales, especially on high-end goods.
+Visit in the winter to avoid the unbearable summer heat, and you’ll find there are plenty of things to do in Dubai with kids.
+And if you tire of shopping and over-the-top architecture, try these day trips from Dubai.

 11. New Zealand

 Winter in the Northern Hemisphere means summer in the south, so visitors to New Zealand can expect to find sunshine and lots of it.
 This is the busy season, so be sure to book reservations in advance as things can get crowded.
 Don’t miss a visit to Hobbiton if you’re a “Lord of the Rings” fan, enjoy the Maori culture at Rotorua, and make time for adventures in Queenstown.
 Don’t know where to begin?
-Check out this itinerary to help plan a trip to New Zealand.
+Check out this itinerary to help plan a trip to New Zealand or this New Zealand bucket list.

 12. Guanacaste, Costa Rica